MohiuddinRU/odoo_installation_howto/setup_postgresql_linux.md

 alter user demoUser CREATEDB LOGIN
 ```

-Now, to login with user demoUser and password run:
+Now, to login with user demoUser and password run the below command in linux terminal (not as SQL query):
 ```
 psql --host localhost --port 5432 --username demoUser --password
 ```